developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/scanner/index.md

 ###General
 If the Scanner Meta Tag is used without DecodeEvent, the data will be output as keystrokes.
-On unlicensed devices it is not recommended to enable the Scanner on the application's startup page, this can interfere with the the license screen.
+On unlicensed devices it is not recommended to enable the Scanner on the application's startup page, this can interfere with the license screen.

 ###Use Meta Tags Instead of Scanner Object